azurenoops/terraform-azurerm-overlays-management-hub/README.md

 This is designed to support hub and spoke architecture in the azure and further security hardening would be recommend to add appropriate firewall application/network/NAT rules to use this for any production workloads.

-All network traffic is directed through the firewall residing in the Management Hub Overlay Network resource group.
+All network traffic is directed through the firewall residing in the Management Virtual Network Hub Overlay resource group.
 The firewall is configured as the default route for all other spokes including T0 (Identity and Authorization), T1 (Operations), T2 (Shared Services) Management Spokes and T3 (workload/team environments) workload spoke as follows:

 |Name         |Address prefix| Next hop type| Next hop IP address|
 |-------------|--------------|-----------------|-----------------|